tomaslibal/datalab/README.md

 When storing image data, this entity extracts the pixel array and stores it in 3-tuples of RGB components.

+### Generic entity

+This is the default entity which stores data as ASCII text.
+There is no special purpose (pre-)processing.

+## Screenshot

 ![datapoints table screenshot](http://libal.eu/imghost/datalab_screen_0001.PNG)

 ## Installation